 "A-and what about me?"

-Danny's eyes flashed green at the question and he wrapped his arms around her protectively, "The bastard won't fucking touch you."
+Danny's eyes flared brightly at the question and he wrapped his arms around her protectively, "The bastard won't fucking touch you."
 He growled, unwilling to accept any other possibility.

 "Are you sure?"
 She sniffled, looking up at him.